-Optional Elements - Optional elements, including additional surveys, observations, small group instructional diagnosis (SGIDs), or Flex activity attendance or leadership, may also be included in the Tenure Plan.
-The candidate shall be primarily responsible for choosing optional elements; however, TRC members may choose options linked to particular concerns identified in the Tenure Plan. • Modifications to the Tenure Plan - When a modification to the Tenure Plan must be made that affects the timeline for completion, the tenure coordinator must obtain approval by the appropriate dean in consultation with the Faculty Assembly president.
+• Optional Elements - Optional elements, including additional surveys, observations, small group instructional diagnosis (SGIDs), or Flex activity attendance or leadership,

+• Modifications to the Tenure Plan - When a modification to the Tenure Plan must be made that affects the timeline for completion, the tenure coordinator must obtain approval by the appropriate dean in consultation with the Faculty Assembly president.
 Any modifications must be documented in the Tenure Plan by the tenure coordinator.